wttech/aet/documentation/src/main/wiki/BasicSetup.md

 #### Prerequisites

-By default the Vagrant virtual machine needs 3 GB of RAM and 2 vCPUs, so please make sure that you have enough memory on your machine (8 GB is minimum, 16 GB is recommended though).
+By default the Vagrant virtual machine needs 6 GB of RAM and 4 vCPUs, so please make sure that you have enough memory on your machine (16 GB is recommended).

 You need to download and install the following software:
    * [VirtualBox 5.1.30](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)